-The impact of SPARK will go beyond the week-long camp itself, as participants will continue to meet periodically throughout the next year to expand on their ideas and put their plans into action.
+The impact of SPARK goes beyond the week-long camp itself, as participants meet periodically throughout the following academic year to expand on their ideas and put their plans into action.

 "Having volunteers in our classroom shows our students that people care about them."